 While the impact on their customer service is clear, the impact on hiring and staff turnover is only just beginning to be realized.
 Employees entering the workforce over the last 5-10 years have grown up in a world of 24/7, self-service answers through a variety of channels.
 They are not afraid to move jobs if they are not satisfied in the workplace.
 Employers need to adapt to keep up with the expectations and digital aptitude of their workforce.

 So how can a modern company provide personal advice to all of their employees 24/7 without burning out their internal HCM and support teams?

-The answer is Oracle Policy Automation.
-Well-established in the customer service space and only recently added to Oracle’s HCM pricelist, OPA provides personal, self-service advice that dynamically applies the company policies to the individual’s own circumstances, stepping them through the information needed, the appropriate policy, and how it applies to their circumstances.
+The answer is Oracle Intelligent Advisor.
+Well-established in the customer service space and available on Oracle’s HCM pricelist, Intelligent Advisor provides personal, self-service advice that dynamically applies the company policies to the individual’s own circumstances, stepping them through the information needed, the appropriate policy, and how it applies to their circumstances.

 For IT Helpdesk

-For employees, accurate, self-service advice on HCM topics such as;
+For employees, accurate, self-service advice on topics such as;

-Oracle ourselves are already benefiting from implementing OPA for maternity, paternity and other employee leave calculations, seeing high level of adoption and good CSAT scores.
+Oracle ourselves are already benefiting from implementing Intelligent Advisor for maternity, paternity and other employee leave calculations, seeing high level of adoption and good CSAT scores.

 The self-service interviews can be crafted and maintained by the policy teams themselves, without needing to involve the specialist skills of a programmer.
 Letters, application forms and compliance documents can also be generated and attached at the back-end if needed for compliance or to speed up HR correspondence.